-Sheets of lasagne layered with a rich tomato sauce, herbed ricotta, mozzarella and Parmesan.
-This lasagne makes a pleasant meat free change.
+Sheets of lasagne layered with a rich tomato sauce, herbed ricotta, mozzarella and Parmesan - you won't believe it's meat-free

 If you have a glut of tomatoes and want to use them for the sauce, then replace the tinned tomatoes with 8 large tomatoes, peeled, deseeded and roughly chopped.

 Heat the olive oil in a medium saucepan and gently sweat the onion for 10 minutes until soft.
 Add the garlic and cook for a further minute.
 Add the tinned tomatoes, tomato purée, caster sugar and parsley.
 Season with salt and pepper and cook on a gentle heat, stirring occasionally for 30 minutes or until thick and well reduced.

 To make the filling, place the ricotta in a sieve and leave to drain for 10 minutes, then place in a bowl, add the basil and parsley, and season generously with salt and pepper.

 Heat the olive oil in a large saucepan, add the spinach, and season with a little salt, pepper and nutmeg.
 Cover the pan and allow the spinach to wilt, stirring occasionally.
 Tip the spinach into a colander and leave to drain.
 When cool, squeeze as much excess moisture from the spinach and roughly chop.
 Set aside.